Sep4TueSeptember 4, 2018

 At our house, we try to take turns making dinner each week.
 I’m not a great cook, so I’m always a bit apprehensive when it’s my turn.
 A few weeks ago, when it was my turn, Becky suggested we have leftover chili.
 All I had to do was make the cornbread.
 My sister, Beth, who is living with us can’t eat gluten, so Becky left me the recipe for the gluten free cornbread and I went to work on it.
 I followed the recipe as best as I could, heated up the chili in the microwave, and then served dinner.

 Well, that made my day.
 I wasn’t to blame!
 I was justified!
 There was no longer any guilt or judgement on me!
-(Not that there was much judgement, just snickering.)
+(Not that there was much judgement, but there was a good deal of snickering.)

 But then comes the good news: